-11 Use of TeX dialects
+11 Use of TeX dialects ¶

-, and for convenience the main and Windows FAQs are also.
+Various dialects of TeX are used for different purposes in R. The policy is that manuals be written in texinfo’, and for convenience the main and Windows FAQs are also.
 This has the advantage that it is easy to produce HTML and plain text versions as well as typeset manuals.

 LaTeX is not used directly, but rather as an intermediate format for typeset help documents and for vignettes.

-or a TeX system installed.
+Care needs to be taken about the assumptions made about the R user’s system: it may not have either texinfo’ or a TeX system installed.
 We have attempted to abstract out the cross-platform differences, and almost all the setting of typeset documents is done by tools::texi2dvi

 .
 This is used for offline printing of help documents, preparing vignettes and for package manuals via R CMD Rd2pdf

 .
-It is not currently used for the R manuals created in directory doc/manual
+It is not currently used for the R manuals created in directory doc/manual.

 tools::texi2dvi